-Most car accidents with SMUD equipment happens December - May.
+Most crashes into SMUD equipment happen December - May.

-Drivers are ultimately responsible for all the damages related to the accident.
+Drivers are ultimately responsible for all the damages related to a crash.

-4-6% of all outages are caused by a car accident with SMUD equipment.
+4-7% of all outages are caused by vehicles crashing into SMUD equipment.

 It costs about $15,000 to replace a power pole.

 If a power pole is hit multiple times, we look at solutions to reduce the risk that it will be hit again:

 Install large, protective barriers around the pole.